docqai/docq/README.md

 We offer Docq as a **turnkey** solution to lower the barrier for your organisation to adopt the latest AI innovation safely.

 - Open-source (AGPLv3) to address your organisation's security and compliance needs.
-- Commercial support available via a UK-based entity.
+- Commercial license and support available (via Docq.AI based in London, UK).
 - Re-licensing option also available.

 ## Vision